niolabs/nio.js/README.md

 nio.js
 ======

-nio.js is a Javascript library for interfacing with nio.
-It is small and extensible.
+nio.js is a Javascript library for interfacing with nio services.

 Development
 -----------